thepirat000/Audit.NET/README.md

 CallingMethod | `MethodBase` | Specific calling method to store on the event.
 Default is to use the calling stack to determine the calling method.
 Items | `Dictionary<string, object>` | A dictionary of items that can be used to store additional information on the scope, accessible from the `AuditScope` instance.

-Suppose you have the following code to _cancel an order_ that you want to audit:
+For instance, consider the following code to _cancel an order_ that you want to audit:

 ```c#
 Order order = Db.GetOrder(orderId);